brandonxu360/essential_social_app/README.md

 # Essential

-Essential is a minimalistic social networking app that simplifies online interactions.
-With a focus on essential features, the app allows users to connect with friends, share updates, and view a streamlined feed of posts.
+Essential is a minimalistic social app that simplifies online interaction.
+With a focus on essential features, the app allows users to share updates and view a streamlined feed of posts.

 ## Features
 - **The Wall**: See a chronological feed of all posts from users.